Julienne Bušić: Life and career

-During the hijacking the device at Grand Central Terminal was found and taken to Rodman's Neck Firing Range where police attempted to dismantle it rather than detonate it.
+During the hijacking, the device at Grand Central Terminal was found and taken to the New York City Police Department (NYPD) Rodman's Neck Firing Range where police attempted to dismantle it, rather than detonate it.
 This bomb exploded, killing NYPD officer Brian Murray and wounding another, Terrence McTigue.
 The hijackers had the airliner flying over London, where they dropped pamphlets promoting Croatian independence from Yugoslavia.
 The group surrendered without bloodshed, with their onboard bomb proving to be a harmless pressure cooker.

 Zvonko and Julienne Bušić were convicted of air piracy resulting in death, which carried a mandatory life sentence with parole eligibility after 10 years.
-In 1979, she was attacked in prison by Manson Family member Lynette Fromme.
-She was released from federal prison in 1989 after serving 13 years in the minimum security Federal Correctional Institution, Dublin in Dublin, California.
+In 1979, she was attacked in prison by Manson Family member Lynette "Squeaky" Fromme.
+She was released from federal prison in 1989 after serving 13 years in the minimum security Federal Correctional Institution in Dublin, California.

 During and after her stint in prison, Bušić corresponded at length with Kathleen Murray Moran, the wife of the bomb squad member killed during the incident.
 Murray Moran advocated for Bušić's early release.
 Murray Moran would later, quite publicly, regret that advocacy.
 In 1982, Murray filed a lawsuit against the NYPD, charging gross negligence in the handling of the explosives, which "caused the death of Officer Murray".

-Bušić subsequently moved to Croatia and has supported Croatian political causes in the United States and Europe.
-She has been involved in publishing, translation, and literary projects, and written for literary journals both in Croatia and the United States, including Ooligan Press, Verbatim, Gobshite Quarterly, and Vijenac.
-She is also a weekly columnist for the Croatian news portal Dalje.
+Bušić subsequently moved to Croatia and supported Croatian political causes in the United States and Europe.
+She was involved in publishing, translation, and literary projects, and wrote for literary journals both in Croatia and the United States, including Ooligan Press, Verbatim, Gobshite Quarterly, and Vijenac.
+She was also a weekly columnist for the Croatian news portal Dalje.
 Her husband was granted parole in 2008, at which time he rejoined his wife in Croatia.
 Zvonko Bušić committed suicide in 2013.

 The Snap Judgment radio show March 29, 2018 episode "Unforgiven" discussed her case.

-In January 2020, she took part in a controversial Croatian Democratic Union ad to support the re-election of Kolinda Grabar-Kitarović as the President of Croatia.
+In January 2020, she took part in a controversial Croatian Democratic Union advertisement to support the re-election of Kolinda Grabar-Kitarović as the President of Croatia.
+She died in Zagreb on May 21, 2026, at the age of 77.

 Books

 Her first book, Lovers and Madmen (2000), chronicles her relationship with Zvonko and the death threats and attempts on their lives that led up to the hijacking.
-Her second book, Your Blood and Mine (2008), is an extended commentary on the American federal prison system, as portrayed by her letters to Zvonko throughout his 32-year incarceration.
+Her second book, Your Blood and Mine (2008), is an extended commentary on the U.S. federal prison system, as portrayed by her letters to Zvonko throughout his 32-year incarceration.
 Her third book, Living Cells (2012) is a true story of a Croatian woman held as a sex slave during the siege of Vukovar.